Lajja Gauri: Symbolism and Hinduisation

 The image of the goddess, and her worship, originated in tribal areas and/or local villages.
 She was a gramadevi, revered in her aniconic form.
 Mature images of her anthropomorphic forms can be seen in the Elephanta Caves (dated 500 CE), in the Ellora Caves (dated 550 CE), and throughout Gujarat during the 6th and 7th centuries.
 These mature representations hint at the beginning of her induction in the Brahminical fold of worship.
 Her Hinduisation paved the way for her entry into the temples, and slowly, even her mythological imagination also changed.
 She began to be associated with Shiva, was given a vahan, sakti's lion, and was gradually merged into the image of the goddess.
 She was also shown with Shiva's bull and lingam.
 In Andhra Pradesh, in various plaques and lintels, her image could be spotted with other major Hindu deities.
 One of the major contributing factors to Lajja Gauri's transformation from an esoteric personfied representational image to a full-fledged Hindu goddess was royal patronage, particularly the attention extended to her by the Chalukya kings.

 The quality and the quantity of the production of her images during the Early Chalukya rule suggests her popularity, and the royal patronage she enjoyed during the period.
 In many temples, dating back to the time, these images continue to be worshipped.
 This presents before us a continuous contemporary framework in which to locate this goddess.
 Temples like Telangana's Bala Brahma Temple, and the Lakulisa Temple at Karnataka, are some famous examples.
 These temples are frequented by childless women, couples, and newlyweds, seeking for fertility and power of procreation.
 They worship the goddess with ghee, powders, and flowers and perform the pradakshina around the sanctum sanctorum.

-In 2022, artist Lyla FreeChild wrote an essay for Period Matters: Menstruation in South Asia, explaining how Lajja Gauri had appeared to her in a dream, where she was, herself, the bleeding goddess.
-This inspired her to make a painting using her menstrual blood, to capture and portray the fertility and feminine creativity of the menstruating body.
-A detail from the visual of the painting is on the book cover.
-The artist's work, Adya Shakti, is included in the anthology.
-It shows the menstruating goddess with lotus flowers floating in a crimson sea.